Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Related works

-Sparsity plays an important role in scaling biological brains, the more neurons a brain has, the sparser it gets\cite{herculano2010connectivity}.
-Similarly, the Lottery Ticket Hypothesis\cite{frankle2018lottery} points out that the sparse structures also exist in modern DNN(Deep Neural Networks).
+Sparsity plays an important role in scaling biological brains.
+The more neurons a brain has, the sparser it becomes\cite{herculano2010connectivity}.
+Similarly, the Lottery Ticket Hypothesis\cite{frankle2018lottery} points out that sparse structures also exist in DNNs.